Northside Clinic is a mixed billing clinic (both private billing and bulk billing) aiming to offer the same standard of healthcare to all.

 Commencing 13 March 2020, Medicare telehealth items were temporarily made available to help reduce the risk of community transmission of COVID-19.
 Telehealth enables you to consult your Doctor via telephone or video call from the comfort of your own home.
 You can also request repeat prescriptions and referrals as well as receive test results via a telehealth consultation.

-Telehealth appointments may attract the same private gap fee as if you were attending in person or Face-to Face (F2F), if you are a privately-billed patient.
+Telehealth appointments attract the same fees as if you were attending in person or Face-to Face (F2F).

 From 1st July 2021, the Commonwealth Government has scrapped the majority of Medicare Telehealth items for general practice services provided by telephone.
 There are no changes to Telehealth videoconferencing items.